fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   </li>
 </ul>

 <p style="text-align: justify;"><b>User</b> is an entity (person or service) created without permissions by default, only login to the AWS console.
 The permissions must be explicitly given.
 They log in using <em>user name</em> and <em>password</em>.
 They can change some configurations or delete resources in your AWS account.
 Users created to represent an application are known as "service accounts".
-It's possible to have 5000 users per AWS account.</p>
+It's possible to have <u>5000</u> users per AWS account.</p>

-<p style="text-align: justify;"><b>Groups</b> are a way to organize the users (only) and apply <b>policies</b> (permissions) to a collection of users in the same time.
+<p style="text-align: justify;"><b>Groups</b> are a way to organize the <u>users</u> (only) and apply <b>policies</b> (permissions) to a collection of users in the same time.
 A user can belong to multiple groups.
 Only users can be part of groups and the group cannot be nested (groups with groups).
 It is not an identity so cannot be referenced in policies.</p>

 <p style="text-align: justify;"><b>Roles</b> delegate permissions.
 Roles are assumed by <u>users, applications, and services</u>.
-It can provides temporary security credentials (STS - Security Token Service) for customer role session.
+It can provides <u>temporary security credentials</u> (STS - Security Token Service) for customer role session.
 Also, the IAM roles make possible to access cross-account resources.
 It is a trusted entity.</p>

 <p style="text-align: justify;">The <b>policy</b> manage access and can be attached to <u>users, groups, roles or resources</u>.
 When it is associated with an identity or resource it defines their permissions.
 It is a document written in JSON.
-The policy is evaluate when a user or role makes a request, and the permission inside that determine if the request is allowed or denied.
-Best practices: <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#use-groups-for-permissions">least privilege</a>.
-The <u>types</u> of policies are:  identity-based policies (user, groups, roles), resource-based policies (resource), <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html">permissions boundaries</a> (maximum permissions that an identity-based policy can grant to an IAM entity), AWS Organizations service control policy (SCP)(maximum permission for an oganization), access control list (ACL), and session policies (AssumeRole* API action). <a href="https://docs.aws.amazon.com/en_us/IAM/latest/UserGuide/access_policies.html">Policy main elements</a>:
+The policy is evaluate when a user or role makes a request, and the permission inside that determine if the request is allowed or denied. <u>Best practices: <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#use-groups-for-permissions">least privilege</a></u>.
+The <u>types of policies are:  identity-based policies (user, groups, roles), resource-based policies (resource), <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html">permissions boundaries</a> (maximum permissions that an identity-based policy can grant to an IAM entity), AWS Organizations service control policy (SCP)(maximum permission for an oganization), access control list (ACL), and session policies (AssumeRole* API action)</u>. <a href="https://docs.aws.amazon.com/en_us/IAM/latest/UserGuide/access_policies.html">Policy main elements</a>:
 <ul>
   <li>Version</li>
   <li>Effect: allow/deny</li>